Jupyter4Science/nbdev_app_template/README.md

     - The controller is also a Python logging handler.
 It outputs items from info and debug logging calls to the "Log" at the bottom of the page.
     - The "Log" can be hidden if needed.
 Or, it can be displayed during development and hidden prior to publishng the app.
     - The "Log" is a quick way to perform simple [print debugging](https://en.wikipedia.org/wiki/Debugging#Techniques)  ("self.ctrl.logger.debug('Results: '+str(self.res_count))").
-    - Setting parameter values when creating the controller (loti.ipynb: "loti_controller.Controller(log=True,debug=True)") determine wheter the log is displayed or hidden and whether debug items are included in it.
+    - Controller parameters values (loti.ipynb: "loti_controller.Controller(log=True,debug=True)") determine wheter the log is displayed or hidden and whether debug items are included in it.

 ## Running on your workstation